 In a post-credits scene, it is revealed that Ion once again discovers a non-functional Rodea in the desert.
 This time, however, Rodea remembers everything, and ensured he would be there to keep his promise to Ion.
 As they embrace, the neighbors and Rodea's siblings surround them and celebrate.

 Because of their shared DNA, the two versions of Rodea the Sky Soldier are nearly identical when broken into abstracts.
-Prope's original Wii version and Kadokawa Games' 3DS and Wii U adaptations are 3D platformers in which the player controls Rodea as he runs and flies through linear levels; both versions allow Rodea free flight over environments to collect Gravitons, the game's primary currency, slow Rodea's speed whole falling to give the player ample time to recover and plot a new trajectory, and punish death by returning Rodea to a mid-level checkpoint with no Gravitons; both versions share the same story progression, music and cutscenes, and level maps are identical; both versions feature nine hidden medals—five bronze medals, three silver medals and one gold medal—hidden in most of the game's chapters that unlock special bonuses if all are collected; in both versions, players can find Sonic-like item boxes containing extra lives, Gravitons, or shields that can absorb one hit; and both versions assign letter grades to score players on the time taken to complete a chapter and the number of Gravitons collected.
+Prope's original Wii version and Kadokawa Games' 3DS and Wii U adaptations are 3D platformers in which the player controls Rodea as he runs and flies through linear levels; both versions allow Rodea free flight over environments to collect Gravitons, the game's primary currency; slow Rodea's speed whole falling to give the player ample time to recover and plot a new trajectory; and punish death by returning Rodea to a mid-level checkpoint with no Gravitons.
+Both versions share the same story progression, music and cutscenes, and even level designs.
+Both versions feature hidden medals in most of the game's chapters that unlock special bonuses if all are collected.
+In both versions, players can find Sonic-like item boxes containing extra lives, Gravitons, or shields that can absorb one hit, and both versions assign letter grades to score players on the time taken to complete a chapter and the number of Gravitons collected.
 Nevertheless, Kadokawa Games' 3DS and Wii U adaptations make drastic changes to the gameplay of Prope's original design, altering the mechanics to adapt to consoles without IR controllers and replacing gameplay systems wholesale.
 As such, despite their near-identical content, the two versions of Rodea the Sky Soldier play very differently from one another.

 Health in the Wii version operates on a three-tiered system.
 Rodea begins every level at a normal state.
 If the player collects an item shaped like the flail at the end Rodea's tail, Rodea enters a powered-up state symbolized by his hair turning green and his flail increasing in size.
 During this state, Rodea's attack power is doubled and is more mobile in flight, allowing for wider arcs in his flight path.
 Taking damage will return Rodea to normal state.
 If Rodea takes damage while in his normal state, his flail shrinks as he enters a damaged state.
 While damaged, Rodea's power is drastically reduced; he can no longer boost, and his flight devolves into an air dash, giving him a second of flight time before losing momentum.
 (Like with flight, the player can infinitely chain dashes together to still navigate levels, albeit slowly.)
 The player loses a life if Rodea takes another hit while in this state.
 Collecting a flail will return Rodea to normal state.